sarrah-basta/wasmedge-wasinn-mediapipe-facedet-demo/README.md

 wasmedge --dir .:. out.wasm face_detection_short_range.tflite /path/to/image_file.jpg/
 ```

-This selects a *random* box from among the detections (filtered using confidence score threshold) and gives the output
+This selects all the *DISTINCT FACES* in the image (filtered using confidence score threshold and `Non-Maximum Suppression` to avoid overlap) and gives the output

 ```bash
 wasmedge --dir .:. out.wasm face_detection_short_range.tflite images/test_image.jpg